Present

-The present (or here and now) is the time that is associated with the events perceived directly and in the first time, not as a recollection (perceived more than once) or a speculation (predicted, hypothesis, uncertain).
-It is a period of time between the past and the future, and can vary in meaning from being an instant to a day or longer.
+The present is the period of time that is occurring right now.
+The present is in contrast to the past, the period of time that has already occurred; and the future, the period of time that has yet to occur.

 It is sometimes represented as a hyperplane in space-time, typically called "now", although modern physics demonstrates that such a hyperplane cannot be defined uniquely for observers in relative motion.
-The present may also be viewed as a duration (see specious present).
+The present may also be viewed as a duration.

 Historiography

 Contemporary history describes the historical timeframe immediately relevant to the present time and is a certain perspective of modern history.

 Philosophy and religion

 Philosophy of time

 "The present" raises the question: "How is it that all sentient beings experience now at the same time?"
 There is no logical reason why this should be the case and no easy answer to the question.

 In Buddhism

-Buddhism and many of its associated paradigms emphasize the importance of living in the present moment — being fully aware of what is happening, and not dwelling on the past or worrying about the future.
+Buddhism and many of its associated paradigms emphasize the importance of living in the present moment—being fully aware of what is happening, and not dwelling on the past or worrying about the future.
 This does not mean that they encourage hedonism, but merely that constant focus on one's current position in space and time (rather than future considerations, or past reminiscence) will aid one in relieving suffering.
 They teach that those who live in the present moment are the happiest.
 A number of meditative techniques aim to help the practiser live in the present moment.